postfix for server process reporting¶

 dnf install postfix s-nail

-Before we configure postfix, we need to find out how mail will look when it leaves the server, because we will probably want to change this.
-To do this, start postfix:
+postfix, you need to find out how mail will look when it leaves the server, as you will probably want to change this.
+To do this, start

 systemctl start postfix